MicrosoftDocs/azure-docs/articles/communication-services/concepts/telephony/emergency-calling-concept.md

 1. Ensure your application supports [receiving an incoming call](../../how-tos/calling-sdk/includes/manage-calls/manage-calls-web.md#receive-an-incoming-call) so call-backs from the PSAP are appropriately routed to the originator of the 911 call.
 To test inbound calling is working correctly, place inbound VoIP calls to the user of the Calling SDK

 The Emergency service is temporarily free to use for ACS customers within reasonable use, however, billing for the service will be enabled in 2022.
-Calls to 911 are capped at 10 concurrent calls per Azure Resource.
+Calls to 911 are capped at 10 concurrent calls per Azure resource.

 ## Next steps